mpi3d/robotic-arm-control/README.md

 ARM.is_active() # Get if all articulations of the arm are active.
 ARM.get_position() # Get all articulations positions.

-help(Arm) # To get more informations about Arm class help(OneMotor) # To get more informations about OneMotor class help(TwoMotors) # To get more informations about TwoMotors class
+help(Arm) # To get more informations about Arm class. help(OneMotor) # To get more informations about OneMotor class. help(TwoMotors) # To get more informations about TwoMotors class.
 ```